jeff-hykin/xome/readme.md

 ## Example Usage

+Note1: if you ever want the impure version of a command while in the shell, use `sys COMMAND`, e.g. `sys git push` or `sys sudo whoami`.
-For simplicity these examples are all inlined (single file), but pro-tip: put your basic home config in its own git repo then import and modify it!
+Note2: For simplicity these examples are all inlined (single file), but if put your basic home config in its own git repo, it makes it real nice to import+modify it.

 ### 1. Super Simple Home